 There are many different ways to share content on Instagram.
 While it may be tempting to stick to single-image posts and the occasional Instagram Story, limiting your content types will also limit your Instagram growth.
 Get creative with your content, and start incorporating more Instagram Carousels.

-Did you know you can track all your Instagram scheduling in one place?
+Did you know you can scheduled all your Instagram carousel posts, for free, in Buffer?
 Get started for free today.